etsy/Testing101/Testing_Best_Practices.md

 ## Try the CodeLab

 The Testing 101 CodeLab (in this repo under `CodeLab/`) gives you in-depth practice applying these ideas in real code.
-It's highly recommended that you work through it.
+It is highly recommended that you work through it.

 ## Appendix: Revision history